graciemcguire/intro-to-typescript/README.md

 Think about JavaScript before ES6.
 If you were writing a program in ES5 or before, and tried to use `const` to declare a constant variable, it wouldn't work, right?
-But if you were writing your program using ES6 and wanted to go old school and use `var` to declare your constant variable, it would still work, but you would be opening your code up to a lot of potential bugs in the future.
+On the other hand, if you were writing your program using ES6 and wanted to go old school and use `var` to declare your constant variable, it would still work, but you would be opening your code up to a lot of potential bugs in the future.
 The same idea goes for TypeScript.
 We can write regular JavaScript code into a TypeScript file and it will work fine, but by using TypeScript it will work a whole lot better, and save us a lot of debugging and hair-pulling down the line.

-TypeScript builds onto JavaScript by adding type-checking and type declaration abilities for all different data-types, classes, and other object-oriented features through its type system.
+TypeScript builds onto JavaScript by adding type-checking and type declaration abilities for all different data-types, as well as classes and other object-oriented features, through its type system.

 By declaring types, we can write extremely explicit JavaScript code by telling our program what type of datatype a variable should be, what a function argument should be, what our arrays will contain, and more!

 By using this type system and the TypeScript compiler, TypeScript is able to